zurichat/zc_plugin_contribution-tracker/README.md

 git pull upstream dev
 ```
 Make Sure there is no conflict,
-Make sure you push to dev branch -- Create a dev branch in your local
+Make sure you push to develop branch -- Create a develop branch in your local

 ```bash
 git push origin dev